Proposing a problem

 - Admit several solutions and approaches, all of which require some degree of creative thinking.
 Additionally, knowledge of advanced mathematics such as that at postgraduate level should not give a clear advantage to contestants.

-- Not have a "sledgehammer" solution, i.e. there should not be a theorem that, when applied, trivialises the problem.
+- Not admit a "sledgehammer" solution, i.e. there should not be a theorem that, when applied, trivialises the problem.

 How do I know the problem isn't already known?